← All work

 The Challenge

 Workiva users were spending 73% more time than necessary reviewing collaborative reports for data anomalies and formatting inconsistencies.
-With datasets growing exponentially and compliance deadlines tightening, manual detection methods were failing at scale.
+Datasets kept growing, compliance deadlines kept tightening, and manual review couldn't keep up.

 73%